Measurements conspire nonlocally to restructure critical quantum states: Introduction

 At low energies, long-range entanglement can arise naturally in the presence of strong quantum fluctuations.
 Key examples are at quantum phase transitions \cite{sachdev2011quantum} and in one-dimensional quantum liquids \cite{giamarchi2003quantum}, where ground states are critical.
 In this setting there are algebraic correlations between local observables, and as a consequence a measurement of one of them can modify the expectation values of many others.
 This behavior should be contrasted with that in thermal states \cite{deutsch2018eigenstate}, which resemble random vectors.
 Although these states feature extensive entanglement entropies \cite{page1993average}, measuring a single local observable reveals almost no information about any of the others.
 The information is instead encoded in nonlocal correlations between observables, and so is inaccessible to a conventional observer.

 The nonlocal effects of a single local measurement raise questions over the effects of many.
 In this work we ask whether measurements performed in different locations in space can conspire with one another to qualitatively alter physical correlations in a quantum state.
 Focusing on a family of critical ground states, we show how these effects can be described using standard tools from quantum statistical mechanics.
-Our central result is to show that, in the case where the number of measurements is proportional to the number of degrees of freedom, there are transitions between phases in which the effects of the measurements are in the one case negligible, and in the other dramatic.
+Our central result is to show that, for local measurements performed with a finite density in space, there are transitions between phases in which the effects of the measurements are in the one case negligible, and in the other dramatic.
 Note that these phenomena require that the observer keeps track of the measurement outcomes, since otherwise there can be no teleportation of information.

 The critical states we study are described by the theory of Tomonaga-Luttinger liquids (TLLs) \cite{tomonaga1950remarks,luttinger1963exactly,haldane1981effective,haldane1981luttinger,giamarchi2003quantum}.
 This theory captures the long-wavelength behavior of one-dimensional quantum liquids, both fermionic and bosonic, in terms of density and phase fluctuations.
-The algebraic correlations in TLLs are highly universal, and for particles without spin are characterized by a single Luttinger parameter $K$.
+The algebraic correlations in TLLs are highly universal, and for particles without spin they are characterized by a single Luttinger parameter $K$.
 Smaller values of $K$ correspond to a slower decay of density correlations, and a faster decay of phase correlations.
 For example, $K=1$ for free fermions, while $K<1$ and $K>1$ describe fermions with repulsive and attractive interactions, respectively.
-The physics of TLLs has furthermore been the subject of experiments in a wide variety of physical systems \cite{schwartz1998onchain,yao1999carbon,ruegg2008thermodynamics,lake2005quantum,kono2015field} including ultracold quantum gases \cite{paredes2004tonks,kinoshita2004observation,hofferberth2008probing,yang2017quantum}, where it is possible to probe physical correlations following measurement~\cite{patil2014nondestructive,patil2015measurement}.
+Behavior characteristic of TLLs has been studied experimentally in a wide variety of systems \cite{schwartz1998onchain,yao1999carbon,ruegg2008thermodynamics,lake2005quantum,kono2015field} including ultracold quantum gases \cite{paredes2004tonks,kinoshita2004observation,hofferberth2008probing,yang2017quantum}, where it is possible to probe physical correlations post-measurement~\cite{patil2014nondestructive,patil2015measurement}.